IshadP/Vault/content/1-Product Design/Omnify Assesment - Ishad Pande.md

 2. **Time-Labeled "Bite-Sized" Sessions:** Every exercise is clearly labeled with its duration (e.g., "5 min," "11 min").
 This directly serves young professionals need for very short sessions.
 3. **Visual Progress Tracking:** The progress and calendar givers a clear visual history of completed sessions and time invested.
 This is crucial for people, who are motivated by seeing visible benefits.
 4. **Goal-Oriented Routines:** Users can set a daily priority, like "Focus," to receive curated, relevant exercises.
 This gives users the clarity, purpose and make them feel in control.
 ---
+## Flow vs Headspace & Calm
+HeadSpace and Calm are two of the biggest competitor to this app due to fact that they hold majority of market share.

 ## Wireframes

 ![[IMG20251020122814.jpg]]